‘A bigger purpose:’ Inside Fred Johnson’s improbable path to becoming a key Eagles offensive lineman

 By the time he joined the Eagles’ practice squad, the end of his career was starting to feel like an eventuality.

 “When he first came here, he was a lazy [expletive], just mad at the world,” Mailata said.
 “I think just being around us kind of made him relax more, made him feel comfortable just to be himself and know we weren’t going to judge him.
-But also having a coach like Stout that was on his ass every day, he wasn’t used to that.”
+But also having a coach like Stout that was on his [butt] every day, he wasn’t used to that.”

 Stoutland said the approach that eventually got through to Johnson may be part of his “secret sauce” as a coach.
-He eventually made an agreement with Johnson that even if his on-field corrections were harsh in the moment, they were made in an effort to help the 27-year-old reach the potential Stoutland saw in him.
+He eventually reached an agreement with Johnson that even if his on-field corrections were harsh in the moment, they were made in an effort to help the 27-year-old reach the potential Stoutland saw in him.

 “I only get a certain amount of time with somebody,” Stoutland said.
 “For me to show that player what he can become, what you actually could be, how special you could be because of this factor or that factor … I don’t know if some of these guys were ever spoken to that way or ever shown that, ‘You could be this.
 You really could, but it requires unbelievable effort, unbelievable detail in the stuff that I’m coaching.’”

 “He took it more serious, especially this year,” Mailata said.
 “He took it serious, and he’s been phenomenal.
 I think that’s just being around a group of guys that have been under Stout for so long and understand how the culture needs to be in that room and how guys need to be led.
-It’s either you catch up or you fall behind, he caught up because he chose to.”
+It’s either you catch up or you fall behind.
+He caught up because he chose to.”

 Heavy hands

-Sunday’s game against the Saints was Johnson’s first true chance to showcase the jab he worked on all summer.
+Last Sunday’s game against the Saints was Johnson’s first true chance to showcase the jab he worked on all summer.

 “Real workouts, he’s not just jogging around in circles,” Heath said.
 “He’ll skip rope, shadow box, then do 30-30-10, which is 30 jumping jacks, 30 mountain climbers, 10 burpees.
-Real boxing, not no cardio [B.S.] or him just punching around.
+Real boxing, not no cardio [stuff] or him just punching around.
 Real-deal Holyfield [stuff].”

 » READ MORE: Eagles film review: So far, Jalen Hurts and the offense show improvement against the blitz